Bigfoot license plates could come to Washington State

 There are hundreds of specialty license plates out there.
 They honor colleges, sports teams, cultural groups and hobbies.
 They often raise money for worthy causes.

-Earlier this month, Sen. Ann Rivers of La Center, Wash., proposed a license plate depicting Sasquatch that Washingtonians could proudly screw onto their cars and trucks.
+Earlier this month, state Sen. Ann Rivers of La Center, Wash., proposed a license plate depicting Sasquatch that Washingtonians could proudly display on their cars and trucks.
 A plate featuring the legendary furball would cost $40, according to the Everett Herald, $28 of which would be used to support the Evergreen State's parks.

 "I'm guessing Sasquatch has a hidden talent as a fundraiser," Rivers wrote on her website.
 "And assuming that Sasquatch is a native Washingtonian, and our state parks are part of Sasquatch's native habitat, it makes perfect sense to capitalize on Sasquatch's popularity in a way that would help protect and improve that habitat."